zhangz/KnowledgeBase/Quartz.NET/Quartz.NET Get Started.md

 Open a command prompt as administrator in the same folder where your new service files are.
 Now type `Quartz.Server.exe install` in the command prompt.

 ## Configuring Quartz.Net
-There are 3 files we need to look at: Quartz.Server.Service.exe.config, quartz.config and quartz_jobs.xml.
+There are 3 files we need to look at:
+- Quartz.Server.Service.exe.config
+- quartz.config
+- quartz_jobs.xml

 #### Job File Format
 quartz_jobs.xml, which contains the jobs that will be loaded by the initialization plugin.: